rramiachraf/static/README.md

   -out string
     	directory path where the generated files will be saved (default "dist")
 ```
-So, you can something like: `static build -config /my-custom-path/my-conf.yml -out /somewhere`.
+So, you can do something like: `static -config /my-custom-path/my-conf.yml -out /somewhere`.

-## Themes
-A theme file is simply a tarball that contains 5 files:

-- index.tmpl
-- head.tmpl
-- footer.tmpl
-- post.tmpl
-- style.css

-`.tmpl` files are golang templates, you might need to take a look at the `classic` theme to get a good understanding.